WAbdoolKarim/HyperionDev-Submission-Wasim-Abdool-Karim-/SectionA/Section_A_Option_1_Python_task.md

 13 print(ob1.groupAnagrams(["eat", "tea", "tan", "ate", "nat", "bat"]))
 ```

 Now that we've addressed your logic and structure there is a critical feature missing from your code that should not be complex to implement from here.
-Your program should take inputs dynamically, that is instead of having the array written in the code you should be able to take an input from the user through the command line.
-A combination of the input() method and split() method will be able to take a list of words from the user and store them as an array for your program to process.
+Your program should take inputs dynamically, that is instead of having the array written in the code you should be able to take an input from the user through the command line, or a UI for a more advanced version.
+A combination of the input() method and split() method will be able to take a list of words from the user and store them as an array for your program to process. input() records the entered values as a string, and split() converts it into an array separating on whitespace by default.

 ```python
 1 class Solution: